 The diagnosis is based on results of a physical examination, electrocardiography, echocardiography, magnetic resonance imaging, cardiac biopsy, and cardiac catheterization.

 Treatment is not often helpful, although sometimes doctors are able to treat the cause.

-Cardiomyopathy is a disorder of the heart muscle.
-The least common form of cardiomyopathy, restrictive cardiomyopathy, shares many features with hypertrophic cardiomyopathy.
+Restrictive cardiomyopathy is the least common form of cardiomyopathy and shares many features with hypertrophic cardiomyopathy.
 Its cause is usually unknown.

 There are two basic types of restrictive cardiomyopathy:

 A congenital form of restrictive cardiomyopathy occurs in infants who have endocardial fibroelastosis.
 In this rare disorder, a thickened layer of fibrous tissue lines the left ventricle.

 Various substances may accumulate in the heart as a result of various disorders.
 The accumulated substances interfere with the heart muscle's ability to contract and relax.